markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

-# Lesson 1: Setting Up the Project
+# Lesson 1: Set Up the Project

 ## Introduction

 Let's jump right in and get our hands dirty with some actual coding!
 We know this is a big undertaking for a newbie developer, but thankfully the app we're building—Run Buddy—gives us some leeway to learn as we build.

 In fact, many real-world companies don't expect developers to know everything up front.
 Part of the development process is figuring out new technologies.
 Granted, we are brand new developers, so we have a longer road ahead of us than a seasoned programmer learning a new tool.
 The key is to take it one step at a time and set up the project correctly.